ismaeldosil/client-valence-ms-client/USAGE.md

    ```
    @Valerie find suppliers with Nadcap certification
    ```
-3. The bot will respond in the channel
+3. The bot will respond in the channel (supports Spanish and English)

 ### Available Commands